 It is increasingly common for cases to arise that involve parents living in different states.
-A common example would be a couple that was living in New York, had a child together, and then the mother and child moved to Texas.
+A common example would be a couple living in New York, had a child together, and then the mother and child moved to Texas.
 Or a married couple that splits up in Dallas and the child goes to live with a grandparent in Florida.

 These are cases that are the first time anyone has been to court over their child.
 The basic rule is that the state where the child has resided for the past 6 months will get the case.
 However, it is more complex than this, since several problems with this simple rule can arise:

-- Certain exceptions can apply for family violence (a very common accusation, true or not)
+- certain exceptions can apply for family violence (a very common accusation, true or not).

 For cases that have been completed in the past, a different procedure is followed.
-This is basically modifications of orders and decrees.
-The state where the original order was filed has Continuing Exclusive Jurisdiction.
+This is basically modifications of Orders and Decrees.
+The state where the original Order was filed has Continuing Exclusive Jurisdiction.
 A State can lose this power when:

-- None of the parents or children reside in the original state;
+- none of the parents or children reside in the original state;

-- A parent and child move to another state and the original state determines that it would be more convenient for the new state of have jurisdiction; or,
+- a parent and child move to another state and the original state determines that it would be more convenient for the new state of have jurisdiction; or,

-- After moving to a new state, a parent files in the new state and the parent in the old state does not contest jurisdiction.
+- after moving to a new state, a parent files in the new state and the parent in the old state does not contest jurisdiction.